 Great Humans: Civil Students Assist Local Church

 Vermont Tech students love to help their community.
-Over the spring semester, four Civil and Environmental Engineering Technology (CET) students led a structural update project at the Unitarian Church of Montpelier.
+Over the spring semester, four Civil and Environmental Engineering Technology (CET) students participated in a basement renovation project at the Unitarian Church of Montpelier.
 The church was built in 1864 and still sported the original dirt floor basement.
-In order to use the space effectively for storage, the dirt had to be leveled, waterproof plastic had to be laid down, and concrete had to be poured.
+The students were to determine the proper elevation of the dirt floor to minimize the need to bring material in or remove it.
+A contractor was then hired and, using a student’s design, leveled the floor, covered the dirt with waterproof plastic, then poured and finished the concrete.
 The four students, led by Derek Bevins, volunteered their time outside of class to see this project through.

 Our students, along with Professor John Diebold, met with church representatives like Allen Clark, Paul Ohlson, and Phil Morse to better understand the scope of the project.
 The students then surveyed the basement and came up with a number of designs.
 CET senior, Derek Bevins' design (see below) was selected and was used to assist the contractor in completing the project.